department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

 ```

 ### uiSchema configuration
-In addition to the uiSchema options listed in the library docs, we have some additional options that are supported for all forms:
+In addition to the uiSchema options listed in the library [https://github.com/mozilla-services/react-jsonschema-form#the-uischema-object](docs), we have some additional options that are supported for all forms:

 ```js
 {